DeanLemans/deanlemans.github.io/_posts/2024-10-08-site-reasoning.md

 - can act as an replacement for obsidian publish.

 ## Reflection;
-i found out that when copying (relative)path the / becomes \ and that doesnt work. i wish i could add more stuff to my portofolio
+- I found out that when copying (relative)path the / becomes \ and that doesnt work.
+- I wish I could add more stuff to my portofolio
+- Should have focused more instead of adding features